arvida42/davdebrid/README.md

 1. Download the [`downloader-compose.yml`](./docker-compose.yml) file.
 2. Edit the `DEBRID_API_KEY`.
 You can obtain it from [Debrid-Link API Key](https://debrid-link.com/webapp/apikey).
 3. By default, the mount point is set to a Docker volume (`davdebrid-mnt`).
-You can change this to a local folder if preferred.
+You can change this to a local directory if preferred.
 4. Run the following command to start the services:
   ```bash
   docker compose up -d